 The report only notes the incident, it does not mean Thomas necessarily needs medical treatment or that he filed a workers’ compensation claim.

-- sought medical treatment for a work injury
+- sought medical treatment for a work injury, or

 - been off work due to a work injury

-The injured worker fills out the first half of the form, and the examining doctor fills out the second half.
+You fill out the first half of the form, and the examining doctor fills out the second half.15

 Injured worker’s portion

-The form requires the same information as the Notice of Injury or Occupational Disease form above, but requires more detail, as well as the:
+The C-4 form requires the same information as the Notice of Injury or Occupational Disease form above as well as the:

-The second half of the form is for the doctor who evaluates the injured worker.
+The second half of the C-4 form is for the doctor who evaluates you.
 It includes:

 - description of injury